Bone Broth Powder: Can You Trust This Protein?

 But what is it and how is it made?
 Should you really be drinking it?
 Is beef or chicken better?
 Learn everything you would ever want to know in this article.

 First a quick disclaimer.
 I worked for 4 years to develop the highest quality and best tasting bone broth in the world.

 You may see that as biased.
 But after reading this article, you'll agree that no one knows more about making it than me.

 What is Bone Broth Powder?

-If it is properly made, it offers the same health benefits of bone broth and protein, all in a ready-to-drink form.
+If it is properly made, it offers the same health benefits and protein, all in a ready-to-drink form.
 That being said, most brands take shortcuts in order to save on costs.

 This low and slow technique is needed to harvest the collagen and gelatin from the bones.

 If you skip the lengthy simmer time then you have stock or broth, which are not low sodium, I promise you that.

 Two advantages with bone broth powder formats, are strength and cost effectiveness.
 You're in control about how strong or weak to make it.
 You an have a cup with 25 grams of protein if you want.
 Or you can make it weaker by using less powder